+In Colloquium, you have the opportunity to develop relationships with a faculty and peer advisor team and become an enthusiastic and engaged member of the Linfield community.
+Your faculty and peer advisor duo will serve as your primary academic advising resource and will co-teach your Colloquium class.
 Your Colloquium instructor will also serve as your faculty advisor until you decide to declare your major (and your Colloquium advisor may remain your advisor if you choose to major in his/her department).
 Your other Colloquium instructor is a peer advisor, an upper-class student who will guide you in discovering what it means to be a Linfield student.
-View the Colloquium faculty and peer advisor pictures and biographies.